-To many Europe is the perfect continent for a summer trip.
-Europe has it all (well almost)!
-Gorgeous beaches, stunning sceneries, fairy-tale towns and villages and vibrant cities.
+Actually, to many Europe is the perfect continent for a summer trip.
+Europe has it all (well, almost)!
+Gorgeous beaches, stunning sceneries, fairy-tale towns and villages, and vibrant cities.
 Though it is sunny and warm, it is not as hot as in many other parts of the world.

 Ready to get some inspiration for your next summer trip?
-I asked some female travel bloggers to share their hottest summer destinations in Europ and they did:
+I asked some female travel bloggers to share their hottest summer destinations in Europe, and they did:

 Geneva in Switzerland

-Whatever its political goings on, Geneva is a city built for summer.
+Whatever is political going on, Geneva is a city built for summer.

 You can stroll along Lake Geneva or sit in a café sipping a drink and watching the sunset, walk up to the Old Town, cool off in one of the city’s museums or on a guided tour of the UN, go for a swim (yes, the water is that clean), watch an outdoor movie or listen to live music, or hop on public transport and go hiking around the mountains that ring the city.